 1. Green Tea fights skin inflammation

 Thanks to its mega-doses of antioxidants and tannins, Green Tea has been proven to reduce inflammation, and this provides serious benefits when applied topically to your skin.
-It can help to calm the redness and inflammation associated with a variety of complaints including rosacea and acne, and is particularly well suited to help cool and calm sensitive skin types.
+It can help to calm the redness and inflammation associated with a variety of complaints including rosacea and breakouts, and is particularly well suited to help cool and calm sensitive skin types.
 It’s also great for reducing puffiness around the eyes and may lessen the appearance of dark ‘bags’ under your eyes too.

-2. Green Tea can fight acne
+2. Green Tea can fight breakouts

 3. Green Tea can fight premature ageing